-The Dutch Research School of Philosophy (OZSW) and Eindhoven University of Technology invite PhD students and ReMa students in philosophy to register for the course Philosophy of Risk to take place from 26-30 October 2020.
+The Dutch Research School of Philosophy (OZSW) and Eindhoven University of Technology invite PhD candidates and Research Master students in philosophy to register for the course Philosophy of Risk to take place from 1 – 5 November 2021.

 Type of activity